Artist: The Farm

 First heard: 1990

 I was accused by someone on Twitter of “studied disinterest” when I announced on the popular social media site that I had no interest in being “cool” at my age, before recommending Daft Punk’s Random Access Memories album a full ten months after its release because I’d only just bought it.
 This disinterest was not studied, which is why I blocked my accuser.
 No song in The 143 has been selected for any other reason other than I love it.
 I loved it then and I love it still.
 If I was concerned about how this list looked, I would be a fraud.

 I love All Together Now by The Farm.
 If the band were ever truly fashionable it will surely have been before this song lodged itself in the national psyche across all castes, creeds and colours (by which I mean football colours).
 At that point, having cracked it, commercially, after many, many years’ service in the trenches of regional indie and fanzine legitimacy, The Farm made the most of a transfer window and went overground, forever thereafter the property of people at wedding discos.
-It has been some years since I was among those five or six good men all together – although I spent an unexpected evening with Carl in February, at the Soho Theatre – but I rather think they are enjoying their “people’s longevity”.
+It has been some years since I was among those five or six good men all together – although I spent an unexpected evening with Carl in February a couple of summers ago, at the Soho Theatre – but I rather think they are enjoying their “people’s longevity”.